dragokas/hijackthis/README.md

  * Lists the contents of key areas of the registry and hard drive
  * Generate reports and presents them in an organized fashion
  * Does not target specific programs and URLs
- * Detects only the methods used by hijackers to force you onto their sites
+ * Detects only the methods used by hijackers
+ * Can be set for automatically scan at system boot up

 ## Advantages